uwe-app/registry/README.md

 ## Packages

 The [packages](/packages) directory contains JSON files for each available plugin.
-Each file indicates which versions have been published for the plugin and meta data such as archive checksums.
+Each file indicates which versions have been published and stores meta data such as archive checksums.

 Packages are stored by fully qualified plugin name, eg: `std::core.json`.